austin006/3d_printed_quad/docs/software/ollama.md

 ## Architecture Overview

-The agent is designed to work alongside your existing PX4 simulation infrastructure:
+The agent is designed to work alongside the existing PX4 simulation infrastructure:

 ``` mermaid
 graph TB